 Visitor Experience

-Many visitors enjoyed the opportunity to see a variety of Alaskan wildlife up close, with positive remarks about the scenic location and educational aspects.
+While some visitors enjoyed the opportunity to see a variety of Alaskan wildlife up close, others felt the experience was lacking due to the limited number of animals and empty enclosures.

 5.0